Vladimir

 of official cooperation or looking the other way.
 The professional murderers

-chose the Bolshoi Moskvrechky Bridge leading from the
+chose the Bolshoi Moskvrechky Bridge Moscow Russia

 There will